• Home

 You can use exponential growth functions to track your business’s continuous improvements (Kaizen).

 Excel is one of the go-to popular data visualization tools among professionals and business owners worldwide.
-But the visualization tool has a very basic Line Chart.
+However, the visualization tool has a very basic Line Chart.
 And this implies you’ve got to invest extra effort and time to edit the charts to align with your needs.

 You can download and install a specific add-in in your Excel to access ready-to-use visualization designs (highlighted above).